useAlarm/roadmap/README.md

 ## 1/24/2024
 * Back-end is completed
 * User count added to front-end
-* Needing deployments than the project is gonna be done 🚀!
+* Deployed for the production 🚀